Guitar Squeak: Get Rid of Guitar Noise

 Now you are free to move where you like in absolute stealth.

-Mind, however, that when you land in your new position, that you continue to listen to how to press the new notes, and be sure to place your fingers accurately to begin with so that you don’t have to shuffle around or adjust.
+Mind, however, that when you land in your new position, that you continue to listen to how to press the new notes, and be sure your finger position is accurate to begin with so that you don’t have to shuffle around or adjust.

-The more attention you give this in your slow practice, the quicker it will become habit.
+The more attention you give this in your slow practice, the quicker it will become a positive habit.

 This 3-step process will eventually be the way you naturally move.